 Screen readers, used by those with severe visual impairments to use a computer, rely on form labels.
 Screen readers do not read placeholder text aloud meaning that blind or visually impaired users may miss the hint completely.

 All forms should have labels to help the user know what information they need to input.
-This also helps them to not lose context with what they’re writing.
+This also helps them to avoid losing context with what they’re writing.

 For more information on the importance of using form labels this check out this blog.

 This is just the tip of the iceberg when it comes to designing and developing accessible websites and it’s a continual learning curve.
-However, if you would like to discuss anything in this blog in more detail then please do get in touch email@example.com.
+If you would like to discuss anything in this blog in more detail then please do get in touch email@example.com.